Tyler Lockett Player Prop Bets for NFL Week 13 | Seattle vs. San Francisco 12/5/2021

 - Lockett has seen the ball thrown his way four times in the red zone this season, 12.1% of his team's 33 red zone pass attempts.

-- The Seahawks have run 56.6% passing plays and 43.4% rushing plays this season.
-They rank 25th in the NFL in scoring.
+- The Seahawks have thrown the ball in 56.6% of their plays from scrimmage this year while staying on the ground 43.4% of the time.
+This offensive attack ranks 25th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Lockett's matchup with the 49ers.